Cloudsim

 Is Cloudsim suitable for my research work?

-Does it require a High computing system?
+Does Cloudsim setup require a High computing system?

 No, not at all.
 The cloudsim is a software simulation toolkit and is developed using Java programming language, Therefore, any computer system with a dual-core processor, 2 GB RAM, and 1 GB storage is good enough to simulate the cloud-based systems using the cloudsim as this is required to support the JRE working.
-Also, the hardware requirements may differ on the basis of which IDE you are using for JAVA development.

 How to download Cloudsim?

-Cloudsim project source code, as well as compiled jars files, are published through the GitHub project page: https://github.com/Cloudslab/cloudsim.
-By default, the project page displays the source code(based on maven build tool) of the current release, which is currently released version 5.0(beta) and the page displays the basic information about the project along with the publication details.
-Now if you are interested in using the previous versions of this project then you have click on releases link option available on project main page or otherwise, you may access it directly from the following links:
+By default, the project page displays the source code(based on the maven build tool) of the current release, which is currently released version 5.0(beta) and the page displays the basic information about the project along with the publication details.

-Every version except 5.0(still under development) contains 4 asset files example description for each asset file is as follows:
+The example description for each asset file is as follows:

-• cloudsim-4.0.zip: This is the same as above the only difference is that it is windows specific.
+• cloudsim-4.0.zip: This is the same as above the only difference is that it is Windows-specific.

 • Source code(tar.gz): This file contains a similar structure as mentioned above, but it is specific to Linux

-How to install?
+How to install Cloudsim?

-Cloudsim setup is very easy, for this you may follow the following link: cloudsim-setup-using-eclipse/.
-This link describes in detail all the steps that are required to successfully configure the Cloudsim 3.0.3 version.
-The cloudsim 3.0.3 version is best to start with that once you understand the basic working and architecture then you can move to any latest version.
+The cloudsim 3.0.3 version is best to start with that once you understand the basic working and architecture, then you can move to the latest version.

-How cloudsim work?
+How does cloudsim work?

 • To simulate the load balancing and policy-related implementation the classes named “DatacenterBroker.java”, “CloudletScheduler.java”, “VmAllocationPolicy.java”, etc are available under org.cloudbus.cloudsim package.

-• Now because all the different simulated hardware models are required to communicate with each other to share the simulation work updates for this cloudsim has implemented a discrete event simulation engine that keeps track of all the task assignments among the different simulated cloud components.
+• Now because all the different simulated hardware models are required to communicate with each other to share the simulation work updates this cloudsim has implemented a discrete event simulation engine that keeps track of all the task assignments among the different simulated cloud components.

 How to run my first cloudsim simulation scenario?

-Once you have completed your installation/setup and understand the basic working of the cloudsim, the next step is to implement your own custom scenario.
-Any simulation will go through the following steps:
+Once you have completed your installation/setup and understand the basic workings of the cloudsim, the next step is to implement your custom scenario.

 • Initialize the CloudSim with the current clock time and this will also initialize the core CloudInformationService entity.

-• Create Broker to simulate the user workload scheduling as well as virtual machine allocation and placements.
+• Create a Broker to simulate the user workload scheduling as well as virtual machine allocation and placements.

 • Starts the simulation, this will initiate all the entities and components created above and put them into execution for supporting various simulation operations.